wavefrontHQ/docs/pages/doc/integrations_r.md

 - Optionally an R IDE, such as [R Studio](https://www.rstudio.com/).
 Screenshots in this document were taken with RStudio running R 3.0.

 ## Installation
-If you have your R environment and Wavefront account set up, first install the R packages that we'll be using in our demo, as well as the two (RCurl and rjson) used by the Wavefront library.
+After setting up your Wavefront account and R environment, install the R packages that we'll use in our demo, as well as the two (RCurl and rjson) used by the Wavefront library.

 1. Within R, from the R prompt, run the following commands:

     ```r
     install.packages("dplyr")
     install.packages("ggplot2")
     install.packages("reshape2")
     install.packages("scales")